mui/mui-x/docs/data/date-pickers/date-picker/date-picker.md

 ## Uncontrolled vs. controlled value

-The component can be uncontrolled or controlled.
+The value of the component can be uncontrolled or controlled.

 {{"demo": "DatePickerValue.js"}}